Creating a circular economy for toys

 By Tansy Robertson-Fall, Senior Editor, Ellen MacArthur Foundation

 Marie Kondo tells us that ‘the best way to choose what to keep and what to throw away is to take each item in one’s hand and ask: “Does this spark joy?”
 If it does, keep it.
 If not, dispose of it.’
 But with more than two billion tonnes of waste being sent to landfill by households annually, how we dispose of the things we once loved is of utmost importance.

 Toys are prime examples of items that are designed to ‘spark joy’ but often end up as waste when a child’s play interests change.
-The value of the global toy market exceeded USD 90 billion in 2019 but with 80% of all toys ending up in landfill, incinerators, or the ocean much of this value is lost when toys are thrown away.
+The value of the global toy market exceeded USD 90 billion in 2019 but with some claiming as much as 80% of all toys end up in landfill, incinerators, or the ocean much of this value is lost when toys are thrown away.
 In France alone, more than 40 million toys end up as waste each year, and in the UK almost a third of parents have admitted to throwing away toys in good working order because their children have finished playing with them.